Arzana/Plutonium/README.md

 2. Check compiler versions<br/>
 The project uses C++17 with the MSVC compiler, certain extensions are using throughout the project like unnamed structs.
-It is also exclusive to Visual Studio and actively tested uing Visual Studio 2017
+It is also exclusive to Visual Studio and actively tested using Visual Studio 2017

 3. Installing Vulkan SDK<br/>
 The full [Vulkan SDK](https://vulkan.lunarg.com/) is not needed to run the project, but glslangValidator is needed to compile shaders.